 Welcome to Loop Interiors.

-The design of your space is simple, true and about you.
+Interior decorating and design service, that is honest, true and about you.

 Words come and go.
 But they also move along.
 A recent discussion with a client made me realise how interiors are full of them.
 We have our own set of acronyms and jargon, our own set of 'verbs' and 'nouns' and word associations.
 But as acronyms become words and words become names it gets very confusing, and it effects how we communicate.
 When communicating about what you want or need in a space, it's really essential to say what you mean.